 Wills and Trusts - An Overview

 A will is a written communication by which a person directs how his or her estate is to be distributed upon death.
-The estate consists of the property that one leaves behind after death.
 A trust is the legal right to the beneficial enjoyment of property to which another person holds the legal title.
 Wills and trusts are commonly used estate planning tools.

 The advice and assistance of an experienced wills and trusts attorney can be invaluable when building an estate plan.
 Contact Law Office of Warren B. Brams, P.A. in West Palm Beach, FL, today to schedule a consultation with an attorney to discuss creating an estate plan that will truly carry out your wishes.

 Estate planning allows you to determine how you would like your assets and property distributed after your death.
-There are various types of wills and trusts available to do this.
-These documents provide necessary guidance for many significant decisions such as:
+There are various types of wills and trusts available to provide necessary guidance for many significant life decisions such as:

 The cornerstone document of any estate plan is the will.
-The person who creates a will is a testator.
-A will allows you to:
+A will allows you to do things such as:

 - Name a guardian to care for your minor children and manage their property